-Caudal epidural injections, or sacral hiatus epidural injections, are one of some possible spinal epidural injections.
+Caudal epidural injections, or sacral hiatus epidural injections, are one of several possible spinal epidural injections.

-Allergy to any of the planned medications is, of course, a contraindication, although it is possible to perform this without contrast, provided consent includes the increased risk of intravascular or intradural injection.
+Allergy to any of the planned medications is a contraindication.
+Although it is possible to perform this without contrast, provided consent includes the increased risk of intravascular or intradural injection.

 Any infection of the skin of the natal cleft is also a contraindication (e.g. intergluteal pilonidal sinus).

 Positioning/room set up

 The patient is placed prone on the fluoroscopy table, and the lumbar region exposed down to mid-buttock.
 As an alcohol or iodine (or both) containing skin preparation is recommended, it is essential to avoid prep running down the natal cleft to the genitalia.
 Although you may improve patients back pain with the injection, a blistered scrotum/vulva is unlikely to meet with approval.
 This danger can be avoided by meticulous application of the prep, avoiding excess fluid and the placement of gauze in the cleft of the buttocks.
 It is probably worthwhile explaining why you are doing this.

 - 22-gauge (25-gauge is an alternative), 9-10 cm (3.5 inches) spinal needle